top of page

 Proofreading

 Proofreading can be described as the process of carefully examining all the components of a text to find errors and mark them for correction.
-All the stages of correcting a manuscipt require proofreading.
+All the stages of correcting a manuscript require proofreading.

 However, here, by proofreading we mean correcting and double-checking the final version of the manuscript.
 This stage of editing is usually carried out after your manuscript has been converted into the format that it will be published in.